awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 ### Buy with a discount tier<a name="buying-discount-tier"></a>

 When you buy Reserved Instances, Amazon EC2 automatically applies any discounts to the part of your purchase that falls within a discount pricing tier\.
 You don't need to do anything differently, and you can buy Reserved Instances using any of the Amazon EC2 tools\.
-For more information, see [Buying Reserved Instances](ri-market-concepts-buying.md)\.
+For more information, see [Buy Reserved Instances](ri-market-concepts-buying.md)\.

 After the list value of your active Reserved Instances in a Region crosses into a discount pricing tier, any future purchase of Reserved Instances in that Region are charged at a discounted rate\.
 If a single purchase of Reserved Instances in a Region takes you over the threshold of a discount tier, then the portion of the purchase that is above the price threshold is charged at the discounted rate\.
 For more information about the temporary Reserved Instance IDs that are created during the purchase process, see [Crossing pricing tiers](#crossing-pricing-tiers)\.